 Landscape of the Trail

 One of the most unique aspects of the trail is that it winds through a variety of settings, showing the evolution of industry and life in Cumberland County.
 Starting in LeTort Spring Park, the trailhead soon plunges into a wild setting, feeling far-removed from the town with birds singing and wildlife scurrying about.
-Within a mile you pop out on Bedford Street and walk along the residential street.
-You reenter the woods and approach an I-81 overpass, followed by Lamberton Middle School's student garden and you will be able to hear Union Quarry long before you see it.
+For a short section you walk along a residential street before you reenter the wooded area.
+You will then approach an I-81 overpass, followed by Lamberton Middle School's student garden and you will be able to hear Union Quarry long before you see it.
 In between these spots on the trail you will be surrounded by woods and the LeTort Spring Run.

 Birding on the Trail

-The variety of habitats along the trail (aquatic, marsh and wooded) make LeTort Spring Run Nature Trail a prime place to see waterfowl like Great Herrings, Mallards and Canada Geese, and other species like woodpeckers, Black Crows and migrating wobblers.
+The variety of habitats along the trail (aquatic, marsh and wooded) make the nature trail a prime place to see waterfowl like Great Herrings, Mallards and Canada Geese, and other species like woodpeckers, Black Crows and migrating wobblers.